Kurt Mälzer

 Kurt Mälzer (2 August 1894 – 24 March 1952) was a German general of the Luftwaffe and a war criminal during World War II.
 In 1943, Mälzer was appointed the military commander of the city of Rome, subordinated to General Eberhard von Mackensen under the overall command of Field Marshal Albert Kesselring.
 Under his authority, Mälzer commanded not only the garrison Wehrmacht troops in Rome itself, but also indirectly the SS security forces in the city (although these troops were nominally under the authority of the SS and Police Leader of the region, Wilhelm Harster).

 Mälzer was one of the German commanders in Rome directly responsible for the Ardeatine massacre in March 1944.
-Mälzer ordered the massacre which was then planned and carried out by the SS troops.
+Mälzer ordered the massacre, which was then planned and carried out by the SS troops.
 After the war, Mälzer was put on trial by the Allies and sentenced to death, later commuted to a prison term.
-He died in prison in 1952 by natural causes.
+He died in prison in 1952 of natural causes.